Frequently Asked Questions

 Am I really getting 60 minutes of massage?

 Many others claim to give you a "one hour massage" that is really only 50 minutes of massage with 5 minutes of dressing time before and after the massage and expect their therapists to perform the massage, change the room and meet a new client every 60 minutes.
 At Elysium Massage, you receive the actual amount of time your requested.
 Since we care about each of our clients, we schedule extra time to talk to you about your goals and desires, clean and sanitize our room for each appointment and "reset" ourselves so that you get the best massage possible.
-However, if you arrive late or are not ready to begin on time, your session will end as originally scheduled and you will be responsible for the entire session fee.
+However, if you arrive late or are not ready to begin on time, your session will still end as originally scheduled and you will be responsible for the entire session fee.

 How often should I get a massage?